Quantitative Research PG (10441.1)

 Private study: 80 hours

-Your engagement with course materials and participation in online activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
+Your engagement with course materials and participation in face-to-face and online activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items.

 Required IT skills